 “Either James or Sylvie,” Marcus said after another thoughtful pause.

 Lila nodded her agreement.
 James was a particularly talented telepath, and Sylvie could conjure tornadoes out of thin air.
-Not that either of those skills had done a darn thing with the blocker keeping them under wraps.
+Not that either of them had been able to do a darn thing with those skills with Maddox’s blocker keeping them under wraps.

 “Don’t mention this to anyone yet,” Marcus murmured.
 “We can’t do anything about it, and it’ll just make the terror worse.”